Rizqy-617/b43-Day-6-Bootstrap/Readme.md

     - Move the active class from upper nav-link to lower nav-link in myProject.html
     - Add an active class to button in contact.html
     - Add !important to body background-color
+## Changelog 2
+    - Add Shadow to all input box in contact.html
+    - Finish Contact and Navbar